Uvacoder/seraph/README.md

 ## About

 Seraph is a platform built for sharing code snippets.
-Sharing feature is currently under development though 🥲.
-With Seraph, you can send code snippets over social media, have private snippets and more.
-Give it a try, you wouldn't be disappointed 😍
+Users can share snippets via Telegram, WhatsApp, Twitter, Reddit and Facebook.
+You can also copy the URL and send to anyone too.
+Snippets can be private or public.
+Try Seraph now

+## Note 🚧
+Seraph is still under development and it is not production-ready yet.
+Your files or snippets may be deleted at some point due to breaking changes.
+Use at your own risk.

 ## Getting Started